Kyuu by Shunsui

 The Fruits Tomato (Shushu tomato) with Setouchi salt may seem like a simple dish but wow.
 So many chefs would want to recreate a tomato consommé that is as sweet and intense as the natural juices from this fruit.
 It's even better with the salt.

-Then, what many would call the main event of the robatayi course, the Kagoshima A4 Wagyu Beef Aitchbone with Red Miso Fond De Veau
+Then, what many would call the main event of the robatayi course, the Kagoshima A4 Wagyu Beef Aitchbone with Red Miso Fond De Veau.

 A sizeable piece is presented to each diner.
 In some other restaurants, a piece this size would probably cost you the full price of the meal at Kyuu.